Buying or Selling a Log Home? Get an Expert Inspection

 Pre-Sale Inspection

-Getting a pre-sale inspection puts you in control.
+Selling a log home in Colorado?
+A pre-sale inspection puts you in control.
 By understanding your log home's condition before listing, you can address issues proactively, set a realistic price, and avoid surprises that could derail your sale.
+Many sellers find that completing recommended chinking or staining repairs before listing increases their sale price by more than the cost of the work.

 Homes Under Contract